OpenCobolIDE/OpenCobolIDE/doc/source/download.rst

 Otherwise you will have to install from source:

-1) Install OpenCobol and PyQt4
+1) Install OpenCobol and pyqode.qt

 .. code-block:: bash